-While the work of these organizations has been extensively researched and documented, this is the first study of how Hadassah’s mission was implemented through the Yishuv’s Immigrant Medical Services organization (IMS).
+While the work of these organizations has been extensively researched and documented, this is the first study, to the best of our knowledge, of how Hadassah’s mission was implemented through the Yishuv’s Immigrant Medical Services organization (IMS).
 This article uses an historical approach to document the provision of medical services for Jewish immigrants to British Mandatory Palestine and then the State of Israel between 1944–1953.
 Unlike most Jewish organizations at the time, Hadassah and the JDC did not restrict themselves to providing assistance and support to the Yishuv from abroad, but actually became direct service providers on the ground.
 This article makes two main arguments.
 The first relates to the establishment of the IMS as a solution for the absorption of Jewish immigrants amid fears of morbidity and the spread of infectious disease.
 The second relates to the vital assistance provided by Jewish volunteer organizations, especially Hadassah, in establishing IMS.
 Following the establishment of the State of Israel in 1948, the need to provide comprehensive health services for a rapidly expanding population within a short space of time provided increased opportunities to Hadassah and the JDC, both of which regarded health and welfare as top priorities and were able to bridge the growing gap between immigrants’ needs and the availability of healthcare services.
 Some of the temporary healthcare solutions established during Israel’s first years of statehood remained in place for many years to come.

 Immigrant Medical Services (IMS)

-Both before the establishment of the State of Israel and during its first years, medical services were mainly provided by Clalit, which since 1920 had been part of the Histadrut (General Organization of Workers in Israel) trade union and had a network of clinics and hospitals for Jewish workers.
+Both before the establishment of the State of Israel and during its first years, medical services were mainly provided by Clalit, the early form of a health maintenance organization, a nonprofit that covered workers health insurance since 1920 had been part of the Histadrut (General Organization of Workers in Israel) trade union and had a network of clinics and hospitals for Jewish workers.
 Other Jewish sick funds operating during that time were small, and their activities were limited (5, p.
 16–17).
 In addition to these Jewish organizations, medical services were also provided by the British Mandatory government until Israel’s independence.

 With the establishment of the State of Israel in 1948, the newly-created Israeli Ministry of Health took responsibility for the provision of medical services and building hospitals, primarily using the infrastructure left by the British.
 IMS, established by the Jewish National Council and the Jewish Agency in 1944, operated until 1953 (6).
-Its aim was to manage various medical aspects of Jewish immigrant absorption, including medical screening, entry examinations, and medical insurance.
+Its aim was to manage various medical aspects of Jewish immigrants amid fears by the state of morbidity and the spread of diseases, absorption, including medical screening, entry examinations, and medical insurance.
 IMS was initially managed by a physician from Hadassah, Dr. Theodor Grushka, and became fully managed by Hadassah in 1946.
 After the establishment of the State of Israel, the Israeli Ministry of Health attempted to leave the management of IMS to Hadassah, but as Hadassah could not accept this responsibility, its management was transferred to the Israeli government in 1949 (7).